Cash flow. Pixabay Image.

 The net cash from financing activities depicts whether cash is used for debt repayment (negative numbers) or cash is added from debt borrowings (positive numbers).

-Keep in mind that the data presented in the plot above is net of cash arising from capital returns such as dividend payments and share buyback to rule out the effect of capital returns.
+The data presented in the plot above is net of cash arising from capital returns such as dividend payments and share buyback to rule out the effect of capital returns.

-Since GM has been taking on debt, the automaker’s total debt has ballooned to $115 billion as of 2023.
+As a result, GM’s total debt has ballooned to $120 billion as of 2023.

 Summary